Trailer Brakes – Electric Vs Mechanical Trailer Brakes

 How Do Mechanical Trailer Brakes Work?

 Mechanical (overrun) trailer brakes are also a relatively simple principle, when a trailer is moving forward it moves with the speed of the vehicle.
-However, in order to stop the trailer from going too fast in comparison to the car because of its weight the overrun brake exists.
+In order to stop the trailer from going too fast in comparison to the car, its own weight applies pressure to the the hyraulic ram, which engages the overrun brake.
 A sliding spring mechanism piece is mounted to the trailer’s drawbar, this spring contracts as soon as the trailers speed attempts to overrun the vehicle.
-When the drawbar contracts a set of Bowden brake cables are pulled and activate the brake drums to the axles, the higher the pushing force the increased braking force.
+When the drawbar contracts, a set of Bowden brake cables are pulled and activate the brake drums to the axles, the higher the pushing force the increased braking force.
 When the car stops braking the cables are deactivated and the trailer tows as normal.

 The European braking system also utilises an overrun dampener (different to the Australian standard) which acts as a shock absorber.
 This dampener is installed to prevent the overrun brake from immediately working when the throttle or brake is slightly released.
 This in turn completely removes the jerky, vibrating feeling that a standard Australian mechanical braking system possesses.